 Thursday, September 19, 2019, 6:30 pm

 WBUR CitySpace 890 Commonwealth Avenue Boston, MA 02215Open in Google Maps

-Godfrey Reggio, the iconoclastic director of "Koyaanisqatsi" ("Life Out of Balance”) and "Powaqqatsi," will be in conversation with the films’ composer, Philip Glass.
-Haden Guest, Director of the Harvard Film Archive, will moderate the conversation.
+Haden Guest, Director of the Harvard Film Archive, moderated a discussion with Godfrey Reggio, the iconoclastic director of "Koyaanisqatsi" ("Life Out of Balance”) and "Powaqqatsi," and the films’ composer, Philip Glass.

 About "Koyaanisqatsi" and "Powaqqatsi"

 "Koyaanisqatsi," Reggio's debut as a film director and producer, is the first film of the Qatsi trilogy.
 The title is a Hopi Indian word meaning "life out of balance."
 Created between 1975 and 1982, the film is an apocalyptic vision of the collision of two different worlds — urban life and technology versus the environment.
 The musical score was composed by Philip Glass.